briansimiyuj/doctor-appointment-app/README.md

     a.
 Render the Sign Up title and description
     b.
 Create labels and inputs for email, password, confirm password and name
     c.
 Make the inputs controlled components
+    d.
+Add placeholders to the inputs and show password toggle icons